Erross/Spotfire/README.md

 ### Left Side Slideout
 This creates a text area which moves into and out of the left side of the screen onclick

+### Right Side Slideout
+This creates a text area which moves into and out of the right side of the screen onclick